Choosing a Star Tracker for Astrophotography

 I like that the Star Adventurer can run on 4 AA Batteries.
 Although it may seem like a step backward from a rechargeable li-poly battery, this feature may come in handy when you are taking pictures nowhere near a source of power.
 Sky-Watcher reports that these batteries can power the mount for up to 72 hours, more than enough time for a night or imaging or two.

-I found the Sky-Watcher Star Adventurer Pro to deliver an exceptional user experience, right out of the box.
-The hardware and premium finishes of this portable star tracker really stood out to me, and I love the mounting bar and counterweight kit.
+I found the Sky-Watcher Star Adventurer Pro to deliver an exceptional user experience right out of the box.
+This portable star tracker’s hardware and premium finishes really stood out to me, and I love the mounting bar and counterweight kit.

 Using the Sky-Watcher Star Adventurer at the Black Forest Star Party in September 2019.